-In this blog, I will try to cover how to use a custom VBA autofilter in excel.
-This Advanced Excel filter technique is meant for advanced excel users.
+In this blog, I will try to cover how to use a Custom Autofilter in Excel using Excel VBA.
+This Advanced Excel filter technique is meant for Advanced Excel users.
 We all know how to use a custom filter or advanced filter in Excel which is also knows as Excel VBA auto filter.

 But here we will write a small piece of code which will help us to fetch the records from the list and create a new sheet and then paste the data into a new sheet and it will also rename the sheet.